zzag/kwin-effects-sliding-notifications/README.md

     libkf5windowsystem-dev qtbase5-dev
 ```

-After you installed all the required dependencies, you can build
+## After installing all the required dependencies, you can build the effect:
-the effect:

 ```sh
 git clone https://github.com/zzag/kwin-effects-sliding-notifications.git